garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ```

 A `Build` action and a `Deploy` action are defined.
-Let's consider `Deploy` action in a bit more details.
+Make note of the `Deploy` action and it's configuration.

 Under `sync` we set up syncing from the root folder to our built `app` folder, so we can see code changes live when in
 developer mode.